Install on Windows

 Alternatively, you can see the following topics in Getting Data In for help on adding Windows data:

-Prepare your Windows network for an installation as a network or domain user
+Prepare your Windows network to run Splunk Enterprise as a network or domain user

 Install on Windows using the command line